databrickslabs/dbx/CONTRIBUTING.md

 ## Pull Request Process

 1. Please create a fork of this repository, and a development branch in it.
-You can name the branch as you would like, but please make it meaningful.
+You can name the branch as you would like to, but please make thr branch name meaningful.
 2. After finishing the development, please run the `./lint.sh` to make sure that code is properly formatted.
 3. When opening a PR, it's mandatory to reference an issue (or set of issues) it resolves.
 PRs without linked issues won't be reviewed.
 4. Please describe the PR is 4-5 meaningful sentences.
 These sentences shall answer 3W questions (What is the problem, What is the impact, What is the solution)